aunonno403/Android-QR-scanner-app/PROJECT_EXPLANATION.md

     ↓
 Display in RecyclerView (List)
     ↓
+Filter Options (Material Chips):
+    ├── All: Show all scans
+    ├── Scanned: Show only camera/gallery scans
+    └── Generated: Show only QR codes created by user ↓
 User Actions Per Item:
     ├── Click Item: Open content or URL
     ├── Copy: Copy to clipboard